Descriptions of each LLC can be found below, as well as by clicking here.

 - Community outreach and servant leadership

 Not only was AFRO Hall made possible by student advocacy, but this community remains today thanks to the commitment of student leaders of the AFRO student organization and their partnerships with staff and faculty across campus.
-Those interested or with questions may contact Lorene Fisher, coordinator for Social Justice Initiatives & Identity Programs at firstname.lastname@example.org with the subject line: “AFRO Hall Inquiry.”
+If you are interested or have additional questions, please email, Liana Walker, Coordinator for Black Academic Success Initiatives at firstname.lastname@example.org with the subject line “AFRO Hall Inquiry.”

 Watch a video introduction to UC Merced's AFRO Hall by clicking here.

 The Transfer Living Learning Community provides a supportive environment for transfer students to successfully transition to UC Merced’s culture and community.

 As a community of transfer students transitioning from another campus to life here at UC Merced, we aim to provide resources that vary widely from freshmen services because we recognize the support you need is different.
 We do this by providing academic support for upper division courses, a transition course only for transfers, a close-knit community of students looking for a social experience that will help them build a network on campus and an opportunity to meet faculty and learn about the value of research.

 If you would like to learn more about the Transfer LLC or have questions, please contact Program Coordinator Rosa Hernandez at email@example.com.